 Hey, we’ve all been there right?
 Slogging through another day at the office, bolstered by yet another cup of coffee and some juicy office gossip.
 I remember when my 9-5 had me completely frazzled and frustrated.
-I worked for an insensitive boss with questionable morals and I spent hours at my desk working on the computer, a hot searing pain shooting up my arm from over use.
+I worked for an insensitive boss with questionable morals at a high-end dating service, and I spent hours at my desk working on the computer, a hot searing pain shooting up my arm from over use.
 Thoughts of going to lunch and just never coming back slithered through my head, but that wouldn’t be responsible now would it?
 Especially with such a low balance in my bank account, and a husband who would totally freak out.
 After all, I was working in Beverly Hills, in a beautiful office with a view.
 I had health insurance for God’s sake!
 I should be grateful.

 I eventually did leave that job and start my own boutique matchmaking service.
 I’m thrilled to say that I now work in my yoga/sweat pants, or often in a bikini (it’s HOT where I live) I wake up when I want and set my own hours.
 I’m blissfully happy and often pinch myself to make sure it’s all true!

 (If you want the whole story, I wrote all about how I did it in my memoir, Hearts On The Line.)

 Even though I’m sooooooo much happier now than when I had a boss who was pulling my strings, I still become frustrated with a difficult client or wonder if there’s something else that I might do…

 Affluent men can be demanding at times.
 When a client requests to ONLY be matched to women 20 years his junior with double D boobies, green eyes… and a dozen other non negotiables, I start to hyperventilate.
 I’m sure you can relate in your own job to impossible demands.

 So how do we deal with the every day frustrations of dealing with clients. co-workers and bosses?

 I find that two things work for me.

 - Asking how I can serve